Five European Cities in Classic Literature

 From kissing the famous Blarney Stone, seeing the breathtaking Cliffs of Moher, and witnessing the outstanding natural beauty around the Ring of Kerry to exploring the exciting and historic cities of Cork, Dublin and Galway, our escorted tours of Ireland provide a joyous feast for the senses.

 Take in Ireland's famous scenery, vibrant cities and wealth of history on a premium tour of Ireland.
 With the Giant's Causeway, Dublin and Belfast, you really get an authentic taste of the Emerald Isle.
-Our destination hotels, including Loch Eske Castle are some of the best hotels in Ireland, qualifying this tour for our exclusive Signature stamp.
+Our destination hotels, including Lough Eske Castle are some of the best hotels in Ireland, adding an extra touch of luxury to this exquisite tour.… see more

 At Great Rail Journeys we want our guests to enjoy a relaxing, rewarding and memorable rail tour of Ireland whilst also offering superb value for money.
 By including return ferry crossings, all rail and coach travel in Ireland, an itinerary of excursions and activities that showcase the best of Ireland's culture, history and beauty, all overnight accommodation and many meals, everything is taken care of for our guests with no hidden costs to worry about.